 Historically, the central United States played an essential role in the aviation industry.
-Today, this tradition continues: main-line commercial carriers, industrial carriers, personal owners, and maintenance facilities, as well as specialty companies such as helicopter manufacturers are very active in the region.
+Today, this tradition continues: main-line commercial carriers, charter carriers, industrial carriers, personal owners, and maintenance facilities, as well as specialty companies (such as helicopter manufacturers), are very active in the region.
 Through our work with regional companies, as well as with national companies with regional operations, our firm has developed an international practice with substantial experience in key aspects of aviation law.

-The firm has worked with owners of private and commercial aircraft, equity investors, lenders and FAA certified Part 121 and 135 commercial air carriers.
-Particularized experience in achieving successful financial results includes:
+The firm has worked with owners of private and commercial aircraft, equity investors, lenders and FAA certified Part 121 and 135 commercial air carriers in connection with aircraft and engine acquisitions and financings, including:

 - Pre-closing due diligence